adi537-gt/delta-demoo/README.md

 n# delta-demoo
 This is a demo for aditya classyg
-HELLO I AM ADITYA KUMAR GUPTA jj
+HELLO I AM ADITYA KUMAR GUPTA jjhbj
 # STUDENT
 ADITYA hbhkbhkhk
 hnhnkk